hshadman/2d_conformational_landscape_map/code_input_output.md

 **PyConforMap.`regenerate_GW_chain`** (**chain_length**, **nosnaps**, **interval**= 1, **mu**= 0, **sigma**= 1)

 This method simulates an entirely new GW chain to be used as a reference.
 The simulation is such that each snapshot consists of a polymer chain conformation where the distance of one monomer to the next was randomly selected from a gaussian distribution with mean 0 and standard deviation 1.
+Also saves this simulation as the current reference GW simulation, replacing the default.

 Returns a pandas dataframe of shape (n,2) of chain quantities at each snapshot (row represents snapshot), first column is _R<sub>g</sub><sup>2</sup>_ and second column is _R<sub>ee</sub><sup>2</sup>_. n is the number of snapshots.